-The Massachusetts health insurance penalty applies to most adult residents of the state age 18 and older who don't carry health insurance that meets minimum coverage standards.
-These standards are known as minimum creditable coverage.
+The Massachusetts health insurance penalty is charged to most adult residents, age 18 or older, who don't carry health insurance that meets the state's minimum coverage standards.
+These standards are referred to as "minimum creditable coverage."

 Limits on Tax Penalties

 You must pay any penalty you owe for lack of insurance when you submit your Massachusetts income tax return.
 By law, penalty amounts can't exceed 50% of the least costly monthly insurance premium you would have qualified for through the Health Connector, but the penalty is imposed for each month that you go without coverage during the tax year.

 A gap in insurance coverage of three or fewer consecutive months isn't penalized.

 The state establishes affordability standards each year that determine whether individuals and families can afford health insurance based on their incomes.
 You're not subject to the Massachusetts health insurance penalty if you can't afford health insurance according to these standards.
 This provision generally covers those with incomes at or below 150% of the federal poverty level.

 Nonetheless, your penalty would come in at $127 a month or more than $1,500 a year if your income is more than 300% above the federal poverty level and you opt not to purchase insurance coverage.
 This percentage works out to annual earnings of $36,420 as of the 2019 tax year if you're single.

 You can apply for a Certificate of Exemption through the Health Connector website.
 The certificate serves as proof that you're exempt from penalties due to your inability to afford the required insurance coverage.

 Massachusetts does provide an appeals process if you're hit with a penalty but you were simply unable to get coverage.
 This typically means that you suffered a hardship, which can include: